humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails4.md

 Right now whenever we look at a view of the information (in the `transcription#index` and `transcription#show` views), it simply displays a string of the path to the image we've uploaded.
-Let's change that to actually show the image.
+Let's change that to show the image.

 Let's take care of the `transcription#show` view first.
 Open `app/views/transcriptions/show.html.erb` and the line for the `picture`.